Mahmoud-M-Hamdan/Code-201-Reading-Notes/Read-01.md

 # HTML
 ![Html](https://brytdesigns.com/wp-content/uploads/2019/12/letters-html-1024x681.jpg)
 #### HTML is the standard markup language for Web pages.
-The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
+**The HyperText Markup Language**, or *HTML* is the standard markup language for documents designed to be displayed in a web browser.
 It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.
 CSS is a style sheet language that’s focused almost entirely on improving the presentation of HTML elements.
 While CSS is a static programming language, it can be used to make your website appear visually pleasing and modern.
 If you want your website to have a sleek and stylish design, CSS is the programming language to use.
 With a basic understanding of CSS, you can make changes to the overall look and feel of your website, which is useful when you want to match the appearance of your website with the aesthetics of your brand.
 * Design and Build Websites
 * HTML Uses Elements to Describe the Structure of Pages.